covidestim/waves/README.md

 # Quantifying the spatiotemporal dynamics of the first two epidemic waves of SARS-CoV-2 infections in the United States

-This repo stores code and data to reproduce the analysis in the manuscript, Quantifying the spatiotemporal dynamics of the first two epidemic waves of SARS-CoV-2 infections in the United States, currently in review at PLOS Computational Biology.
+This repo stores code and data to reproduce the analysis in the manuscript, "Quantifying the spatiotemporal dynamics of the first two epidemic waves of SARS-CoV-2 infections in the United States", currently under review at PLOS Computational Biology.

 ## Project description